When it comes to attracting corporate guests, mid-market hotels in the UK are keeping good relationships with buyers and TMCs alike

 McQuade has reasons beyond keen price and wide coverage for including Premier Inn in Npower’s list of preferred hotel chains.
 “What we like is that it is a very transparent product, unlike the sub-brands of some groups between which it’s hard to know the difference in what you are going to get.

-“And we like that an employee can stay the night, have breakfast and leave; this is not universal in a credit card-driven sector where employees are often required to pay and claim back on expenses or bill to a TMC which may charge for the service.”
+“And we like that an employee can stay the night, have breakfast and leave; this is not universal in a credit card-driven sector where employees are often required to pay and claim back on expenses or bill to a Travel Management Company: An agency which manages business travel for a company. which may charge for the service.”

 Even so, coverage cannot be underestimated, according to Lesley McEwan, who looks after Premier Inn’s team of corporate account managers in the north: “Our customers tell us location is their number one driver when booking business accommodation,” she says.